Bitl/RBXLegacy-src/README.md

 ## What is RBXLegacy

-RBXLegacy is a launcher and website for ROBLOX's clients from 2008 - 2012.
+RBXLegacy is a launcher and website for ROBLOX's clients from 2006 - 2012. (you can also get 2012+ as a DLC.)

 This is the source code for RBXLegacy's launcher, installer and server.
 All of these source files are under the license specified in [LICENSE.MD](https://github.com/Bitl/RBXLegacy-src/blob/master/LICENSE.MD).